Driver Friendly DOT Physical Exam in Cambridge

 - Pain management: We’ve seen lots of repetitive strain injuries in the drivers that have come through our clinic.
 On top of DOT exams for drivers, we also offer regular chiropractic services to help relieve pain in your back, neck, shoulders, hips, and legs.

-- Walk-ins and appointments: To make things as convenient for you as possible, our DOT exams are appointment-free, and walk-ins are always welcome.
-However, you can also schedule an appointment to guarantee availability at a specific time.
+- Appointments: You can also schedule an appointment to guarantee availability at a specific time.

 Meet the Doctor